 - Forced to convert by coercion

-- To gain Economic Benefits such as avoidance Jizya tax
+- To gain Economic Benefits such as avoidance of Jizya tax

-- Persecution by their own Hindu religion, on account of caste and other issues.
+- Persecution by their own Hindu religion, on caste and other issues.

-Here I would like to give example of Pakistan’s father of the nation, Mohd Ali Jinnah.
-The ancestors of Jinnah were Lohana (sub-caste of Dudhi Rajputs) from Paneli Moti village in Kathiawar, Gujrat and were fishermen by professions.
-The Hindus didn’t approve of their profession and they were ostracised.
+Here I would like to give an example of Pakistan’s father of the nation, Mohd Ali Jinnah.
+The ancestors of Jinnah were Lohana (sub-caste of Dudhi Rajputs) from Paneli Moti village in Kathiawar, Gujrat and were fishermen by profession.
+The Hindus didn’t approve of their profession, and they were ostracised.
 They converted to Islam out of frustration.

-Even more silly example is from Goa.
-The Portuguese rulers just had to drop a loaf of bread in the wells.
-The people who drank water from that well, were considered impure to be Hindus and they were in a way forced to convert to Christianity.
+An even more silly example is from Goa.
+The Portuguese rulers had to drop a loaf of bread in the wells.
+The people who drank water from that well were considered impure to be Hindus and forced to convert to Christianity.

-And as al-Biruni said, there was no system in Hindu religion to undo the wrong.
+And as al-Biruni said, there was no system in the Hindu religion to undo the wrong.